 Lateral epicondylitis, also known as tennis elbow, lateral elbow pain, archer’s elbow, epitrochlear bursitis and shooter’s elbow, is a common source of pain in the elbow.
 It refers to the damage in the form of small tears in the lateral part of the elbow where the tendons attach to the bone from outside of the joint.
 It is common in people over the age of 30.

 The elbow joins the ulna and the radius in the forearm with the humerus in the upper arm.
 At the end of the humerus are the bony bumps known as epicondyles.
 The one at the lateral side of the elbow is the lateral epicondyle.
 Lateral epicondylitis occurs when the lateral epicondyle tears, resulting in pain and irritation.
 Overuse resulting from repetitive motions such as in racquetball, plumbing, squash, fencing, weigh lifting, carpentry, and even knitting and sewing can lead to tennis elbow.

 Treatments of tennis elbow

-PRP and stem cell therapy for tennis elbow
+PRP and regenerative cell therapy for tennis elbow

 Many patients with tennis elbow run away from surgery and steroid injections.
 At Pinnacle Integrated Health, we offer an effective, non-invasive alternative to steroid injections and surgery.
-Our procedures treat all the underlying damages that cause the elbow pain.
-We use stem cell therapy and our advanced form of PRP plus other regenerative procedures.
+Our procedures can help treat the underlying damages that cause the elbow pain.
+We use regenerative cell therapy and our advanced form of PRP plus other regenerative procedures.